kb-dk/solr-and-snippets/correlations-and-identifications.md

 ```

-A third variation on the same theme.
-Here is Grundtvigs Værker
+A third variation on the same theme: Here is Grundtvigs Værker
 (GV).
 Comments are here in com.xml and we have introductions in
 intro.xml.
 Finally we have variants in vn.xml, n>=0.
 I have found one
 example with v0.xml and v1.xml but it seems there will only be